Year 1 Butterflies

 Year 1 - Butterfly Class - Mr Hancox and Mrs Slusarczyk

 P.E.
-Days and Forest School
+Days

-P.E. days will be Monday and Thursday for the new term; can children please come in wearing their P.E. kits on these days.
+P.E. days will still be Monday and Thursday for the new term; can children please come in wearing their P.E. kits on these days.
 Long hair must be tied up and any watches, earrings or other jewellery removed.
 Children should have shorts for P.E. sessions; for safety reasons, only children wearing shorts can be allowed to use the P.E. apparatus.
 Children should also wear a hoodie and jogging bottoms in case of cooler weather.

 Home Learning